Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 1. They can act as a buffer, improving system reliability
 2. They can automatically redeliver messages to a crashed process, preventing lost messages.
-3. The sender doesn\'t need to know where the message is going, just the broker.
+3. The sender doesn't need to know where the message is going, just the broker.
 4. One message can be sent to several recipients
 5. The sender and the recipient can be decoupled.
 The sender does not